 - An applicant submits more than three applications or submits more applications than they are eligible to submit, in which case all applications may be rejected.

-- An application is submitted in a manner other than that specified in this RFA.
+- An application is submitted in a manner other than that specified in the RFA.

 - The applicant fails to include required information or fails to include sufficient information to determine whether an RFA requirement has been satisfied.

 - The applicant fails to follow the application instructions or presents information requested by this RFA in a manner inconsistent with the instructions of the RFA.